codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 13. Delete states
 This is a script that deletes all State objects with a name containing the letter a from the database hbtn_0e_6_usa

+14. Cities in state
+This is a Python file similar to model_state.py named model_city.py that contains the class definition of a City.